Photo by us.123rf.com

 One of the core reasons of their top performances is the growing popularity of short term credits that are high interest products that have slightly modified parameters such as length, structure, and size.
 This makes them less of payday loans and more like a standard long term bank credit but with an ultra-high interest rate.

 Obviously, companies do want to diversify their product lines and offer their clients as many various offers as possible.
 This makes it easier for customers to pick something that suits their needs.
-For example, the list of available products from payday lenders at UStarcash showcases a wide assortment of financial products that target different audiences.
+For example, the list of available products from payday lenders showcases a wide assortment of financial products that target different audiences.

 New products with increased length and size quickly gained enormous popularity amongst customers who prefer new offerings over short terms and much smaller loans that they had to choose before.
 Special new lines of credit from Enova are now competing with a diversified product line from Curo which incorporated money transferring and some gold trading.